vladfeigin/llm-agents-evaluation/README.md

    - `dump_output`: Flag to dump the evaluation results to the output files.
    - `mode`: Evaluation mode (`single` or `multiple`).
 In the single mode, the evaluation is performed for a single LLM Agent configuration.
 In the multiple mode, the evaluation is performed for multiple configurations.

-Running this command calculates the evaluation metrics for the evaluated agent (RAG Agent in this example) and output the results to the `batch_eval_results_timestamp.json` and `eval_results_timestamp.json` files in the project root folder and to console.
+Running this command will first evaluate the agent on the provided evaluation data set, calculate the evaluation metrics for the evaluated agent (RAG Agent in this example), and output the results to the `batch_eval_results_timestamp.json` and `eval_results_timestamp.json` files in the project root folder, as well as to the console.

 Here is example of evaluation results file (eval_results_timestamp.json):